Annier-z/CGS/README.md

 Thanks to [CloudFlare](https://www.cloudflare.com/) `R2 Bucket`, data can be easily stored and fetched.
 In this project, all `geoJSON` files are uploaded to `R2 Bucket` for further usage.
 #### 1.1.4 Serverless API
 ##### 1.1.4.1 LikeThis API
-As an important way of representing likeness of this website, a function of thumbs-up is developed with the support of `Worker` feature by [CloudFlare](https://www.cloudflare.com/).
+As an essential way of representing the likeness of this website, a function of thumbs-up is developed with the support of the `Worker` feature by [CloudFlare](https://www.cloudflare.com/).
 All requests are restricted to the [specific domain](https://www.geos.ed.ac.uk).
 ```JavaScript
 //Likethis